Assorion/FNF-Assorion-Mirror/.github/README.md

 1. Assorion Engine is incredibly fast and stable
 2. Assorion's Code is much better streamlined, and much easier to mod
-3. Assorion takes up less than ~70mb
+3. Assorion has an emphasis on simplicity, over bloat
-4. Assorion frequently has many bug fixes and consistently gets improvements compared to the original game and many other engines
+4. Assorion frequently is actively maintained, adding features and fixes

 # 🗒️ | Important Notes/RoadMap